 Working with nature is always more successful than working against nature....if you have an area in your garden that is just plain wet, then selecting plants that like wet feet is a great solution, as is choosing plants that can survive in arid conditions if you have areas of the garden where water delivery is difficult.

 Realistically, most of us are just trying to make sure we can deliver a good quantity of water to our plants throughout the hot, dry summers when there is little rainfall.
 This is where putting in a good irrigation system is so valuable (especially ones on a timer!)
 There are other solutions – you could establish wicking beds.
 These are garden beds that have a built-in water reservoir.
-We've built these beds at some of our permablitz events, and they have been really successful – instead of having to water them continually, you can just fill the water reservoir up with a hose every now and then and the water will wick up into the soil as it is needed.
+We've built these beds at some of our permablitz events, and they have been really successful – instead of having to water them continually, you can just fill the water reservoir up with a hose occasionally and the water will wick up into the soil as it is needed.
 You can even use this method for container gardening!
 These are great for long dry summers!

 Water harvesting is definitely worth considering....even in low-rainfall areas, there is a lot of potential for capturing water by putting in rainwater tanks and channelling roof run-off into your tanks for use during dry periods.
-Siting your tanks is another factor – keeping your tanks as high as possible in relation to your garden allows you to use gravity to move the water to where it is needed.
+Site placement of your tanks is another factor – keeping your tanks as high as possible in relation to your garden allows you to use gravity to move the water to where it is needed.

 You don't have to use a tank to collect your water.
 In our last garden, we had the guttering from the roof directing water into a dry, rock-lined stream bed (which we made), which flowed into a pond.
 Everyone really enjoyed checking out the stream that flowed whenever it rained!

 There are lots of reasons why having a pond in the garden is a great idea!
-Beyond its water storage function, and aesthetic appeal, a pond has a whole lot of other functions.
+Beyond its water storage function, and aesthetic appeal, a pond has a lot of other functions.
 Having a body of water in the garden moderates night/day temperatures by providing a thermal mass, so that you are creating a little micro-climate around your pond that is warmer in cold weather.
 In hot weather, the pond can help cool the garden by cooling the air that flows across the surface.
 The pond also provides a habitat for beneficial wildlife - increasing biodiversity in your garden by providing an environment that encourages insects, frogs, lizards and birds into your garden.
 And you can have goldfish!
 Encouraging beneficial insects and birds into your garden can help with pest control and pollination.
 Water in the pond can be used to water the garden, and the nutrients in the pond-water provide extra food for your plants.
 We are planning to have our pond sited next to the main lounge windows, as sunlight will then reflect up into the room, providing a little extra light and warmth to the room in winter.

 Another thing you could consider doing in our garden is to use swales to capture and deliver water.
 Swales are a step away from the conventional practice of moving storm water off the property as quickly as possible.
 Instead, you are attempting to slow down and capturing the run-off by channelling water along the longest path possible so you slow, spread and sink the run-off around the property.
 Swales are channels dug along contour lines on a slope.
 Excess water will run into the swale, allowing it to soak into the ground rather than running off the property.
 We are intending to use this principle on the slope in our front garden.
 Planting fruit trees on the down-hill side of the swales will allow water to percolate to the trees' root systems.